-Auto-created custom intent audiences allow you to define and reach the ideal audience for your Display campaigns.
-You can use custom intent audiences to segment your ad groups for a specific vertical or landing page.
+The auto-created custom intent segment allows you to define and reach the ideal segment for your Display campaigns.
+You can use a custom intent segment to target a specific vertical or landing page.

-For now, auto-created audiences are available in English, German, Japanese, Spanish, Russian, Portuguese, French, and Italian.
+For now, auto-created segments are available in English, German, Japanese, Spanish, Russian, Portuguese, French, and Italian.
 Check back for updates.
 New languages will be added over time.

 Your data segments (formerly known as remarketing)

 You can also reach people who have already engaged with your company’s products and services, including past visitors to a website, mobile app, videos, or customers who have given you their contact information.
 Learn more about your data segment.
 Your data segments include:

 - People who’ve visited your website or apps.

 - Customers who have shared information with you.
 This online and offline data can help you reach and re-engage your customers across Search, Shopping, Gmail, YouTube, and Display.